Processing Overseas Loss And Grief As An Expat

 Grieving from halfway across the world is a heavy feat.
 Savvy Tokyo spoke with Dr. Mira Simic-Yamashita for some insight on dealing with expat grief.

+Living overseas can sometimes feel like a complete detachment from reality.
+In a city as thrilling as Tokyo, it’s easy to get swept up in the excitement and adventure of immersing ourselves in a new culture.
+Meanwhile, life back in our home country feels as if it stands still.
 Unfortunately, for many, that blissful bubble can burst with one dreaded phone call—a loved one has passed.
-Suddenly the city that we’ve come to call home becomes the loneliest place on earth.
-The rush of mixed emotions is impalpable.
+Suddenly, the city that we’ve come to call home has become the loneliest place on earth.
+The rush of mixed emotions trying to process this loss is impalpable.
 We’re hit with grief, heightened by the distance from family, regret for not spending enough time with them and guilt for selfishly choosing life as an expat.

 Dr. Mira Simic-Yamashita, a psychologist and therapist based in Kobe, gives us advice on how to overcome these feelings.